bkhelifi/CADS_2024/Advanced_handson/README.md

 **Simulations** : faking datasets with complex sources (pulsar, template model), creation of an hdu-table and an obs-table

-Made by XXX (lab, city).
-Location : room XXX, Observatoire de Meudon
+Made by Quentin Remy (MPIK, Heidelberg).
+Location : room CIAS, Observatoire de Meudon

 Link to the notebook.

 <a name="mia"></a>
 ## Session of Thursday, 14h00/15h45
-**Multi-instrument joint analysis** : statistical limitations to combine DL3 and DL5 products, SWGO and X-ray analysis?
+**Multi-instrument joint analysis** : joint crab analusis, statistical limitations to combine DL3 and DL5 products, HAWC tricks

-Made by XXX (lab, city).
-Location : room XXX, Observatoire de Meudon
+Made by Quentin Remy (MPIK, Heidelberg).
+Location : room CIAS, Observatoire de Meudon

 Link to the notebook.